No charges per ebook sold – just a one off fee for unlimited users and ebooks.

 Ebook security must be comprehensive if it is to be effective.
 So it has to cover not just preventing easy copying of the file content, but stop printing, at least at high quality.
 Some ebooks are talking versions, so screen copying is not a very practical way to compromize their security, and some ebooks can contain video sections as well as static pictures and text.
 So a thorough approach is required to understanding how ebook security is to be applied if it is to be successful.
 And that means having different options available to provide ebook security that is going to fit the specific requirement, rather than demanding you publish in one specific format, say PDF, for instance, without which you are not offered ebook security at all.

-Download ebook security software with DRM controls that protects ebooks published in PDF and HTML formats and does not rely on passwords for security.
+Download ebook security software with DRM controls that protects ebooks published in PDF format and does not rely on passwords for security.

-Using US Government strength encryption (AES 256 bit) and digital rights management controls to prevent unauthorized use and misuse of your ebooks, you can control who can view your ebooks, what they can do with them (copy, print, etc.) and when they can no longer be viewed (expire).
+Using US Government strength encryption (AES 256 bit) and digital rights management controls to prevent unauthorized use and misuse of your ebooks, you control who views your ebooks, what they can do with them (copy, print, etc.) and when they can no longer be viewed (expire).